tearflake/symp-intro/docs/philosophy.md

 Symp is built on the idea of **balance**.
 Syntax and semantics exist in symmetry — one cannot dominate the other.
-Execution (`Symbolprose`) is merely the act of restoring that balance.
+Execution is merely the act of restoring that balance.

 If an expression fails its syntax, it cannot be understood.
 If it passes syntax but lacks semantics, it has no meaning.